james2doyle/ohdoylerules.com/content/web/add-$-getStylesheet-to-jQuery.md

----
++++
-Title: "Add $.getStylesheet To jQuery"
+title = "Add $.getStylesheet To jQuery" date = "2016-02-05"
-Date: "2016-02-05"
-Category: "Web"
+category = "Web"
-Template: "post"
+template = "post.html"
-Description: "Ever wanted to have a CSS/Stylesheet version of $.getScript?
-Well now you can with $.getStylesheet"
-Keywords: ["javascript", "jquery", "getScript", "getStylesheet", "getCss", "plugin", "function", "deferred"]
+description = "Ever wanted to have a CSS/Stylesheet version of $.getScript?
+Well now you can with $.getStylesheet" [taxonomies] keywords = ["javascript", "jquery", "getScript", "getStylesheet", "getCss", "plugin", "function", "deferred"]
----
++++

 Have you ever wanted to do this?